2012 United States Senate election in Missouri: Rape and pregnancy controversy

-While making remarks on rape and abortion on August 19, 2012, Akin made the claim that women victims of what he described as "legitimate rape" rarely experience pregnancy from rape.
+While making remarks on rape and abortion on August 19, 2012, Akin made the claim that female victims of what he described as "legitimate rape" rarely experience pregnancy from rape.
 In an interview aired on St. Louis television station KTVI-TV, Akin was asked his views on whether women who became pregnant due to rape should have the option of abortion.
 He replied:

 Well you know, people always want to try to make that as one of those things, well how do you, how do you slice this particularly tough sort of ethical question.
 First of all, from what I understand from doctors, that's really rare.
 If it's a legitimate rape, the female body has ways to try to shut that whole thing down.

 But let's assume that maybe that didn’t work or something.
 I think there should be some punishment, but the punishment ought to be on the rapist and not attacking the child.

 The comments from Akin almost immediately led to an uproar, with the term "legitimate rape" being taken to imply belief in a view that some kinds of rape are "legitimate", or, alternatively, that victims who do become pregnant from rape are likely to be lying about their claims.
 His claims about the likelihood of pregnancy resulting from rape were widely seen as being based on long-discredited pseudoscience, with experts seeing the claims as lacking medical validity.
 Akin was not the first to make such claims, but was perhaps one of the most prominent.
-While some voices such as Iowa congressman Steve King supported Akin, senior figures in both parties condemned his remarks and some Republicans called for him to resign.
-In the resulting furor, Akin received widespread calls to drop out of his Senate race from both Republicans and Democrats.
+While some voices such as Iowa Congressman Steve King supported Akin, senior figures in both parties condemned his remarks and called for him to resign.
 Akin apologized after making the comment, saying he "misspoke", and he stated he planned to remain in the Senate race.
 This response was itself attacked by many commentators who saw the initial comments as representative of his long-held views, rather than an accidental gaffe.